Checklist for international programme students and students taking freestanding courses

 Insurance

-Note: If you are a citizen of an EU/EEA country or Switzerland, make sure you have a European Health Insurance Card.
-The national health insurance provider from your country issues this card.
+If you are a citizen of an EU/EEA country or Switzerland, make sure you have a European Health Insurance Card issued by your country’s social insurance agency.

 Information about life in Sweden